 Paragraphs IG2.29 to IG2.32 provide guidance for applying the principles of Section 23 Revenue of FRS 102.
-They are only applicable to general insurance business.
+They are only relevant to general insurance business.

-- IG2.29 (SORP 127) Portfolio premiums payable shall be included within premiums for reinsurance outwards in the financial statements of the transferor undertaking but deferred to subsequent reporting periods as appropriate in respect of any unexpired period of risk at the reporting date.
-In the financial statements of the transferee undertaking they shall be included within written premiums with any amount unearned at the reporting date being carried forward in the unearned premiums provision. - IG2.30 (SORP 128) Portfolio claims transfers should be recognised in the financial statements of the transferor undertaking as payments in settlement of the claims transferred in accordance with the requirements of note 4 of the Notes to the Profit and Loss Account format in Schedule 3 to the Regulations. - IG2.31 (SORP 129) Similarly, the consideration receivable by the transferee undertaking shall be credited to claims payable in the statement of financial position. - IG2.32 (SORP 130) Disclosure shall be made in notes to the financial statements of any claims portfolio transfers, which materially affect the transferee undertaking's exposure to risk.
+- IG2.29 Portfolio premiums payable should be included within premiums for reinsurance outwards in the financial statements of the transferor undertaking but deferred to subsequent reporting periods as appropriate in respect of any unexpired period of risk at the reporting date.
+In the financial statements of the transferee undertaking they should be included within written premiums with any amount unearned at the reporting date being carried forward in the unearned premiums provision. - IG2.30 Portfolio claims transfers should be recognised in the financial statements of the transferor undertaking as payments in settlement of the claims transferred in accordance with the requirements of note 4 of the Notes to the Profit and Loss Account format in Schedule 3 to the Regulations. - IG2.31 Similarly, the consideration receivable by the transferee undertaking should be credited to claims payable in the statement of financial position. - IG2.32 Disclosure should be made in notes to the financial statements of any claims portfolio transfers, which materially affect the transferee undertaking's exposure to risk.